 Hey there!
-You may be wondering what this indulgent strawberry layer cake recipe is doing on a paleo-ish food blog.
-Well…. it dates back to when I wasn’t a paleo-ish blogger, and it’s my FAVORITE white cake for birthday cakes.
+You may be wondering what this indulgent Vanilla Cake with Strawberry Filling recipe is doing on a healthy-ish food blog.
+Well…. it dates back to when I wasn’t a healthy-ish blogger, and it’s the perfect cake of all vanilla cake recipes for birthdays.
 And it’s apparently one of your favorites, too, because it’s been flying around Pinterest like crazy for the past few years.

 Eventually I’d like to clean it up and make it (at least) gluten and dairy-free, but in the meantime it’ll stay and have a home here on my blog as totally-worth-it recipe we’d indulge in.
 It makes a pretty spectacular birthday cake.